-How to Complete a Community Wildfire Protection Plan for Washoe County Communities was prepared by Ed Smith, University of Nevada Cooperative Extension, with assistance from Sonya Sistare and Grant Nejedlo.
+How to Complete a Community Wildfire Protection Plan for Nevada Communities was prepared by Ed Smith, University of Nevada Cooperative Extension, with assistance from Sonya Sistare.
 Graphic design and illustration services provided by Larry Barclay.
-This publication is funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.
+The original publication was funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.